geminiplanetimager/gpi_pipeline/documentation/usage/tutorial.rst

         :align: center

 Before reducing any files, the best is probably to take a look at the raw data we have using GPItv.
-Click on the GPItv button on the GPI launcher to open it (See :ref:`gpitv` for more details):
+Click on the GPItv button on the GPI launcher to open it:

   1. Then **File->Browse Files...**,
   2. In the new window push the button **Change...** and select a folder in the **GettingStarted_tutorial_dataset**.